Giangiui/dagonstar/docs/documentation.md

 In this example *Svevo* is the name of the checkpoint, *Italian-Writers* is the name of the workflow and *Pirandello* is the name of the task.

-It is still possible to refer to the original output file of the task after the checkpoint execution.
+It is still possible to refer to the original output file of the task after the checkpoint has been executed.

-### task-checkpoint
+### dataflow-checkpoint

 In this example, we declare a new C program called `output-random-file.c`.

-This code generates a random number from 1 to 100 and saves it into a file called `output-file.txt`.
+This code generates a random number from 1 to 100 and saves it in a file called `output-file.txt`.

 ```c
 #include <stdio.h>